eeshawn11/eeshawn11/README.md

 **Skills Demonstrated:**

-- Designing and coding game mechanics with `PyGame`
+- Designing and coding game mechanics with `PyGame`, such as collision detection
 - `Object-Oriented Programming`in Python
+- Program testing and debugging

 <!--
 To-do list.